NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ---
 title: Bluehost Case Study
-author: Example Author <ExampleUsername>
+author: Ingeborg Mellingen
 tags: development Platforms, Bluehost, Shared hosting
 ---

 ## Introduction

 Bluehost is a well-known web hosting provider that offers a variety of hosting services, including shared hosting, dedicated hosting and VPS hosting.
-In this Case study I will be focusing on Bluehost Shared Hosting Features.
+In this Case study I will be focusing on Bluehost shared hosting features.

 ## Brief History